liuzhaicutey/Windows_DLLs_Bootkits_Rootkits_Dump/Shaacidyne_Wipe_SRC/Readme.md

 5. Use it on a virtual machine for payload testing purposes (QEMU, VirtualBox, etc.) I HIGHLY RECOMMEND NOT TO TEST IT ON AN ACTUAL MACHINE •̀ω•́

 # Issues #
-1. Certificate signing logic terribly needed a fix.
+1. ~~Certificate signing logic terribly needed a fix.
 It will corrupt the bootloader by adding specified headers upon signage.
-For now, this script best works on systems with Secure Boot disabled.
+For now, this script best works on systems with Secure Boot disabled.~~ Removed this.
+This will not work on devices with Secure Boot activated.